probert100/heroku-buildpack-nodejs-bower-gulp-grunt-compass/README.md

 Notes
 -----
  * Everything is cached after first download: npm, bower, gems
- * Since we're using compass 1.0 alpha in our projects, and it's got a few bugs, the buildpack currently "make heroku-compass" instead of `bundle exec compass compile`, as a hook point to run compass with special flags to workaround its bugs.
-You may want to fork the buildpack and change this back to what it ought to be.
  * If you're upgrading from another grunt/gulp/bower/nodejs buildpack/fork, the process might fail because of a different use of the build cache.
 You're advised to purge the build cache of your project, by running: `heroku plugins:install https://github.com/heroku/heroku-repo.git; heroku repo:purge_cache -a appname`